PiotrBerebecki/github-responsive-width-layout/README.md

 }
 ```

-That's it :smiley: no magic required.
+That's it :smiley: no other magic required.